kingsznhone/solana-vanity-cuda/README.md

 This optimization strategy is intentionally specialized. **Suffix searches are not supported.** Only fixed leading Base58 prefixes are supported.

+> ⚠️ **Security warning:** The search algorithm does not use the standard
+> Ed25519 key-generation specification.
+Treat generated keypairs as
+> experimental and verify them independently before use. **Use at your own
+> risk.**

 ### Reported performance

 The searcher has been tested on an NVIDIA RTX 3070 Ti and RTX 5090: